rlugojr/linkurious-enterprise-manual/configure.md

 Please refer to the documentation of your LDAP provider.

 <div class="alert alert-warning">
-    <i class="octicon octicon-stop"></i> Contact your network administrator to ensure that the machine where Linkurious is installed can connect to the LDAP service.
+    Contact your network administrator to ensure that the machine where Linkurious is installed can connect to the LDAP service.
 </div>

 #### User permissions to the data sources